 As one of the island’s best-known and most popular beaches, it’s a truly vibrant place.
 Surrounded by buzzing seaside bars, and with the sound music by of world-class DJs in the air, Paradise Beach is quite the Mykonos staple.
 It just gets better after dark with an incredible sun-down atmosphere too.

-Beach bars line the coast and the air is filled with music along with the fresh sea breeze.
-Mingling with this party atmosphere are the many water sports it’s got going on.
+Mykonos beach bars line the coast and the air is filled with music along with the fresh sea breeze.
+Mingling with this party atmosphere is the many water sports it’s got going on.
 Elia beach is the perfect spot to partake in some parasailing, water skiing and windsurfing, or take in stunning views of the bay.

 If it didn’t already have every box checked, Elia beach also has a collection of gorgeous hidden coves where you can take a dip or admire the classic Cycladean houses that adorn the hillside.